Scheme in a nutshell

 Key objects for interaction

-Workflow Engine comprises lots of objects, but to understand this documentation section, you just need to be aware of the following three:
+Workflow Engine contains a lots of objects, but to understand this documentation section, you just need to be aware of the following three:

 WorkflowRuntime- we mentioned it earlier; it provides API for working with processes;